typescript-cheatsheets/react/docs/basic/getting-started/basic-type-examples.md

   onClick(event: React.MouseEvent<HTMLButtonElement>): void;
   /** an optional prop (VERY COMMON!) */ optional?: OptionalType;
-  /** if you need to pass down the dispatch action returned by `useState` in a parent component, to a child component. we gave example of a "number" here but swap out with whatever type you have in useState */
+  /** when passing down the state setter function to a child component. `number` is an example, swap out with whatever the type of your state */
   setState: React.Dispatch<React.SetStateAction<number>>;
 };
 ```